Special (Volunteer) Constable

 Positive Action - are you eligible?

 Positive action support is available prior to the submission of an application form for the following groups who are currently under-represented in this role: People from a Black, Asian or other, Minority Ethnic Background, Females, People with a Disability, People with Neurodivergent condition, People whose gender identity differs from their assigned sex at birth Click here to learn more about how this works and our commitment to equality, diversity and inclusion.
-If you would like any support or guidance in relation to Positive Action prior to submitting your application, please email SSF.recruitment@northwales.police.uk to request Positive Action.
+If you would like any support or guidance in relation to Positive Action prior to submitting your application please email SSFPCrecruitment@northwales.police.uk to request Positive Action.

 Disability Confident Employer